marin774/Jingle-Stats-Plugin/README.md

 # Jingle Stats Plugin
 A Jingle plugin to make tracking stats even easier.
 This tracker works almost exactly the same as [pncakespoons's tracker](https://github.com/pncakespoon1/ResetTracker), and it works with [Specnr's Stats Website](https://reset-analytics-dev.vercel.app/).
+It's also compatible with SeedQueue.

 ## Installation
 Download the latest version from the [Releases page](https://github.com/marin774/Jingle-Stats-Plugin/releases), then drag and drop into your Jingle plugins folder, and restart Jingle.